andrew/ultimate-awesome/README.md

 - [awesome-discord](https://github.com/jacc/awesome-discord) - 🕹 A curated list of awesome things on Discord.
 - [Awesome-CLIP-in-Medical-Imaging](https://github.com/zhaozh10/Awesome-CLIP-in-Medical-Imaging) - A Survey on CLIP in Medical Imaging.
 - [ml-systems-papers](https://github.com/byungsoo-oh/ml-systems-papers) - Curated collection of papers in machine learning systems.
+- [Awesome-Denoise](https://github.com/oneTaken/Awesome-Denoise) - One-paper-one-short-contribution-summary of all latest image/burst/video Denoising papers with code & citation published in top conference and journal.
 - [Awesome-Traffic-Agent-Trajectory-Prediction](https://github.com/Psychic-DL/Awesome-Traffic-Agent-Trajectory-Prediction) - This is a list of papers related to traffic agent trajectory prediction. .
 - [awesome-a2a](https://github.com/ai-boost/awesome-a2a) - Agent2Agent (A2A) – awesome A2A agents, tools, servers & clients, all in one place.
 - [BEM-resources](https://github.com/sturobson/BEM-resources) - Just a repo full of BEM resources.